MichaelLarocca/blog-michael-jude-larocca/posts/2023/02-23/how-to-ace-your-technical-interview.md

 If you are comfortable with unit testing, Kyle tells us we will have gained the core skills, and with them, we will be able to learn other types of testing quickly.

-*If you can knowledgeably talk about test-driven development or have experience with it, Kyle tells us we are already doing great!*
+**If you can knowledgeably talk about test-driven development or have experience with it, Kyle tells us we are already doing great!**

+---

+**Danny Thompson said during the Livestream,** *"I ​definitely agree with Kyle, and we have spoke about this before.
+If you understand testing and can speak about it in an interview, you will definitely have an edge in your favor!"*

+---

 **Here are some helpful unit testing resources:**
 * 🔗 [Unit Testing in JavaScript and Jasmine | TLDR Jasmine Unit Test Tutorial By: Dylan Israel](https://www.youtube.com/watch?v=h2eWfvcAOTI)